 Yes, Forex trading is legal in Australia, and you must trade with ASIC Regulated Forex Brokers.
 All forex trading activities & brokers must comply with the regulatory guidelines of ASIC and the profits made are subject to tax implications.

-No, forex trading is not profitable for most of the retail traders as a majority of the new retail traders face losses in the initial phase.
+No, forex trading is not profitable for most retail traders as a majority of the new retail traders face losses in the initial phase.

 It is a high-risk capital market and is only ideal for experienced traders who can analyse the price movements of currency pairs.
-70% to 80% of beginners lose money in Forex Trading.
+70% to 80% of forex traders lose money in Forex Trading.